dogmaticdev/IRON/README.md

 Then it prints `mov byte` and then the first and second paramaters.

-# "<" and "("
-These two symbols both serve the same purpose, they each copy the location of a word in memory into distinct variables.
-This does not affect the main Variable or the Memory word.

-This is used to print this word into the IR output at a later time.

-To print either Variable into the output, use the closing ">" or ")" respectively.

 # "{"
-`{` stores a word that is in the database to another variable.
+`{` stores a word in the database into memory to be outputted into IR later.
 Ex:
 ```
 { Hello